r-leyshon/spotify_artwork/README.md

 2. Create a list of Spotify album IDs in a column called `album_id`, save as .tsv in the data folder.

-3. Run the scripts form the project folder.
+3. Run the scripts from the project file.

 Many thanks to [Charlie86](https://github.com/charlie86/spotifyr) 's excellent **spotifyr** web api client for making this process much less painful.